Step 14: Make the drum: cut PVC pipe

 rasp or coarse sandpaper.

 Measurement gets tricky here.
-You will produce two pipe pieces, each with one beveled end.
+A single cut at 14 degrees will produce two pipe pieces, each with one beveled end.
 You may not get exactly a 14-degree bevel (which isn't important), but both pieces will have exactly the same bevel (which is).

 Start by checking one end for squareness (cut if necessary.)
 Cut off a piece exactly 1" long, and save it for the pulley.
 If you have a table saw or a chop saw, it's easy.
 To cut a pipe evenly with just a handsaw or backsaw, start by wrapping blue tape evenly around the pipe, with the tape located on the measured side of the cut line (not on the scrap piece).
 Then, rather than sawing through, saw just enough to start a groove alongside the tape edge.
 Rotate the pipe and saw a bit more, and continue around the pipe until it's done.
 Finally take a rasp or coarse sandpaper to the new-cut ends, to remove any irregularities.